 Automation of everyday household tasks and care for aging populations serves as a tailwind for humanoid robotics development.
 Current estimates suggest that retail consumers represent 2.3 billion households globally, while over 700 million people make up the aging population in need of at-home care.

-However, households pose a greater technical challenge than most industrial labor environments.
+However, households pose a greater technical challenge than most corporate labor sectors.
 Homes are unstructured environments with high human density, requiring robots to maintain reliability and safety standards while performing far more advanced tasks.
 This challenge is reflected in Moravec’s paradox, where relatively simple tasks for humans (laundry, cooking, cleaning) become monumental training hurdles for any household robot.

 As a result, Figure plans to enter the consumer household market in the medium term, following successful commercialization in corporate labor sectors.
 In October 2023, Adcock projected humanoid robots would likely enter households by 2030, after “millions of robots” have been deployed in commercial labor markets.
 Previews of how Figure robots might integrate into homes can be seen in various showcase videos, including OpenAI Speech-to-Speech Reasoning, Real World Task, and AI Trained Coffee Demo.